Search DuPage County Public Records & Information: Free

 Springfield, IL 62702

-Find Death Records for DuPage County via the County Clerk: Authorized individuals can order a copy of a certificate of death directly from the DuPage County Clerk’s office either via mail or in person.
+Find Death Records via the DuPage County Clerk: Authorized individuals can order a copy of a certificate of death directly from the DuPage County Clerk’s office either via mail or in person.

 First, complete the Application for Certification of Death Record found online.
-The fee for ordering a death certificate is $18 for the first copy, plus $6 for each additional copy.
+The fee for ordering a death certificate is $18 for the first copy plus $6 for each additional copy.
 Death records older than 75 years are for genealogical purposes only and cost $5 each.
-(This diverges from the state of Illinois, which considers all death records older than 20 years public record.)
+(This diverges from the state of Illinois, which considers all death records older than 20 years public records.)

 For mail orders, you can send the completed form, as well as a photocopy of your government-issued photo ID and a check or money order payable to “DuPage County Clerk” to: